Tim Sparv: Coaching career

 Since his retirement, Sparv has worked for Sparta Prague as a youth coach and an assistant coach for Sparta Prague B.

 On 17 June 2024, he was named the assistant coach of Sparta Prague first team for the 2024–25 season, under the new head coach Lars Friis.
 Later in the same day, Sparv was also named an assistant coach of the Finland national football team.

 On 23 June 2025, Sparv was named the development coach of Sparta Prague.

+On 29 May 2026, Sparv was appointed manager of Liga 3 club Mafra.

 Personal life

 Sparv is a Swedish-speaking Finn.

 Sparv is in a relationship with Jitka Nováčková, a Czech model and winner of the Czech Miss 2011 beauty pageant.
 Their daughter Leah Elissa was born on 11 January 2021.

 In September 2021, Sparv publicly criticized the conditions for migrant workers that had been constructing the stadiums for the 2022 FIFA World Cup in Qatar in an article in The Players' Tribune.

+Sparv endorsed Pekka Haavisto for President of Finland during the 2024 Finnish presidential election.